Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First Comet Samples Returned to Earth

-After a journey of nearly seven years and 2.9 billion miles (4.6 billion kilometers), NASA's Stardust mission successfully came to a conclusion in the desert salt flats of the Utah Test and Training Range.
-The capsule safely parachuted to the ground after collecting dust and particle samples from comet Wild 2.
-The samples were collected by the probe in the comet's coma within 147 miles (236 kilometers) of the comet’s nucleus.
+After a journey of nearly seven years and 2.9 billion miles (4.6 billion kilometers), NASA's Stardust mission successfully comes to a conclusion in the desert salt flats of Utah.
+The capsule safely parachutes to the ground after collecting dust and particle samples from comet Wild 2.
+The samples are collected by the probe in the comet's coma within 147 miles (236 kilometers) of the comet’s nucleus.
 Scientists believe that comets may be composed of the same primitive material that initially formed the Solar System.
-Analysis of the samples may help to reveal some of the secrets behind solar system formation.

 2009